 language, particularly the language of press images.
 The conversation

 should reflect the themes and ideas of interest of everyone involved,

-as well as leaving a trace of place where the images were generated.
+as well as leave a trace of the place where the images were generated.

-We've invited a academics, artists, dancers, historians and other
+We've invited academics, artists, dancers, historians, and other collaborators so far.

 28 and 29 July